Auslander's formula and correspondence for exact categories: Localizations/Quotients of exact categories

 \section{Localizations/Quotients of exact categories}

-This section is preliminary in nature, we establish basic conventions and terminology.
-We recall the notion of an exact category as introduced by Quillen in \cite{Quillen73}.
-We recall the notion of a \emph{two-sided admissibly percolating subcategory} as in \cite{HenrardVanRoosmalen19a} (these types of subcategories are called \emph{subcategories that localize} in \cite{Cardenas98}).
-Given an exact category $\EE$ and a two-sided admissibly percolating subcategory $\AA\subseteq \EE$, the quotient $\EE/\AA$ can be realized as a localization $\Sigma_{\AA}^{-1}\EE$.
+In this section, we recall the notion of an exact category as introduced by Quillen in \cite{Quillen73}, as well as the notion of a \emph{(two-sided admissibly) percolating subcategory} as in \cite{HenrardVanRoosmalen19a} (these types of subcategories are called \emph{subcategories that localize} in \cite{Cardenas98}).
+Given an exact category $\EE$ and a percolating subcategory $\AA\subseteq \EE$, the quotient $\EE/\AA$ can be realized as a localization $\Sigma_{\AA}^{-1}\EE$.